The Story Of Little Red Riding Hood

 But she went in and saw her Grandmother lying in bed, just as she was expecting.

-‘Grandmamma,’ said Little Red Riding Hood, ‘mother has sent me with butter and eggs and cake for you,’
+‘Grandmamma,’ said Little Red Riding Hood, ‘mother has sent me with bread and butter and cake for you,’

 ‘Oh, you are kind,’ said the wolf, ‘come here and let me kiss you.’